mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 ---

-Kipnu was going over his schedule of patients in the same spot we had left him.
-He didn't need to see me to know something was wrong.
+Kipnu was still sitting in the kitchen, going over his schedule of patients and writing in a notebook.
+I passed through the great room, heading for the front door and hoping not to catch his eye.

-"Something got you down?" he asked, and I stopped, hoping for some wise, logical words to settle me down.
-"Your footsteps are frustrated."
+"Your footsteps are rushed" he said, and I stopped, hoping for some wise, logical words to calm me down.
+"Is something the matter?"

 "It's nothing..."
 I said.

-"It's Melna and her secrets again, isn't it?
+"Melna and her secrets again, is it?
 Don't take it personally, Liffa.
 You know that's just how she is."

-"For peace and province," I recited the fidelant motto.
+"For peace and province," I recited the fidelant motto with a troubled smirk.

-With a sigh, he said quietly, "You know we have to support her no matter what.
+He sighed, and spoke quietly, "You know we have to support her no matter what.
 She would crumble under the weight of her duties if not for us."

 "I know...
 And I do," I said.
-"I just–"
+"It's just..."
 I held my tongue, knowing he wouldn't be convinced.
 We'd had this conversation before.

 Melna came back into the main room and looked at us, holding a pause of silent thought.
 "I'll be back a bit late tonight," she said.
 "Don't wait up for me."

-"I wish you a good deliberation today," Kipnu chimed as he stood up approached her.
+"I wish you a good deliberation today," Kipnu chimed as he stood and approached her.
 "I know you'll do well."

 Late wasn't particularly rare for her, but I wanted to pry.
-"Late?
-What for?"
+"What is it that will be keeping you so late?"
 I asked and Kipnu shot a glance of disapproval at me.

 "Seroa has been pushing us on a grain resolution," she said.
 "Negotiations are likely to get complicated."